Kagu: Taxonomy and systematics

+The generic name Rhynochetos, and the clade name Rhynochetidae, are derived from the Greek ῥίς rhis meaning "nose" and χαίτη khaitē meaning "long hair", referring to its long stiff hairs over the nostrils.
+The specific name jubatus is derived from the Latin iubātus meaning crested.

 The kagu's affinities are not well resolved.
 It was long one of the most enigmatic birds and in more recent times is usually affiliated with the Gruiformes.
 It was initially classed as a member of the clade Ardeae because of the presence of powder down, similarities in plumage colour and internal anatomy, the colour of the chicks and eggs, and the change in colouration of the chick as it grows.

 When seen as a gruiform, the kagu is generally considered related to the extinct adzebills from New Zealand and the sunbittern from Central and South America.
 Recent studies do indicate that the sunbittern is the closest living relative of the kagu.
 For example, Fain & Houde found these to be certainly sister taxa.
 They and the mesites did not group with traditional Gruiformes in their study, but instead with their proposed clade Metaves, which also includes the hoatzin, pigeons, nightjars, flamingos, tropicbirds, Apodiformes, sandgrouse, and grebes.
 The internal structure of this group was not well resolvable by their data, although later studies confirmed a close relationship between the kagu and sunbittern.

 The kagu and sunbittern, and possibly the adzebills, seem to form a distinct Gondwanan lineage of birds, either as one order or possibly more.
 Although the relationships between them and groups previously considered related, such as the mesites and the "core Gruiformes," are not yet resolved.
 It is notable, however, that the sunbittern and the mesites possess powder down too, whereas the "core Gruiformes" do not.
 The ancestors of the kagu are believed to have diverged from the sunbittern in the Oligocene, 45 to 17 million years ago, and colonized New Caledonia 60 to 25 million years ago.
 In the absence of terrestrial predators, it eventually became flightless.

 While the kagu is the only living species in the clade Rhynochetidae, a larger species, the lowland kagu (Rhynochetos orarius), has been described from Holocene subfossil remains.
 The measurements of this species were 15% bigger than Rhynochetos jubatus, with no overlap in measurements except those of the forelimbs.
 Given that the sites from which R. orarius remains have been recovered are all lowland sites, and that no fossils of R. jubatus have been found in these sites, the scientists that described the fossils have suggested that they represent highland and lowland species respectively.
 R. orarius is one of many species to have become extinct in New Caledonia after the arrival of humans.
 The validity of the species has been questioned by some authors, but accepted by others.